MTRNord/beeper-dnf/README.md

 ## How auto-updates work

-A GitHub Actions workflow (`.github/workflows/check-update.yml`) runs daily:
+Two GitHub Actions workflows handle updates end-to-end:

+1. **`check-update.yml`** runs daily at 06:00 UTC:
-1. Follows the Beeper download redirect to detect the current version.
+   - Follows the Beeper download redirect to detect the current version.
-2. If the version differs from what's in `beeper.spec`, it updates the `%global appimage_version` line and commits.
+   - If the version differs from `beeper.spec`, it updates `%global appimage_version` and commits.

-3. COPR detects the new commit and triggers a rebuild automatically.
+2. **`publish.yml`** triggers on every push to `main` (i.e. after each version bump commit):
+   - Builds the RPM inside a Fedora container.
+   - GPG-signs the package.
+   - Uploads the RPM and updated `repo.gpg` to `packages.mtrnord.blog`.
+   - Runs `createrepo_c --update` to refresh the repo metadata.

 ---